hsigeman/findZX/README.md

     rm -r results/AloPal_test

-Then, rerun only the trimming and quality control steps using this command:
+Then, rerun only the trimming and quality control steps using this command (choose findZX or findZX-synteny):

     snakemake -s workflow/findZX{-synteny} --configfile config/config.yml -k --cores 1 --use-conda -R multiqc_stop --notemp

 *-R multiqc_stop* tells snakemake to stop the pipeline after trimming and quality control

-*--notemp* this flag prevents deletion of intermediate files that would otherwise have been deleted (to save space)
+*--notemp* this flag prevents deletion of intermediate files that would otherwise have been deleted (to save space).
+The trimmed fastq files are among these files that would otherwise have been deleted.

 Once the pipeline has finished, open the following files to inspect if the trimming was successful: